marcodelapierre/nanopore-nf/README.md

 After blasting and identifying reference sequences of interest, alignment can be performed against them, by using the flag `--seqid` to provide the sequence IDs:

 ```
-nextflow run marcodelapierre/nanopore-nf --slurm_account='pawsey0001' --read_dir='reas' -resume --seqid='comma,separated,list,of,ids,from,blast'
+nextflow run marcodelapierre/nanopore-nf --slurm_account='pawsey0001' --read_dir='reads' -resume --seqid='comma,separated,list,of,ids,from,blast'
 ```

-Note the use -f `-resume` oo restart from the previous run.
+Note the use of `-resume` to restart from the previous run.

 ### Pipeline variants

 The expected default input is one or multiple directory/ies containing raw read files from experiment(s).
 By default, Blast is used for blasting.

-1. To feed instead a single (or multiple, using name patterns) already basecalled FASTA file(s) as input, use the flag `--basecalled=basecalled.fasta`; raw reads are ignored
+1. To feed instead a single (or multiple, using name patterns) already basecalled FASTA file(s) as input, use the flag `--basecalled='basecalled.fasta'`; raw reads are ignored
 2. To use Diamond for blasting, add the flag `--diamond`